camunda/camunda-docs-manual/content/update/minor/717-to-718/_index.md

 # Groovy version update

 Camunda Platform 7 provides the Groovy script engine by default with the pre-packaged distributions.
-With Camunda Platform 7.18, we bumped Groovy to version `2.5.16`.
-This version of Groovy [doesn't provide a `groovy-all.jar` anymore](https://groovy-lang.org/releasenotes/groovy-2.5.html).
+With Camunda Platform 7.18, we bumped Groovy to version `2.4.21`.
+With this Groovy version bump, we decided to move away from the `groovy-all-$GROOVY_VERSION.jar` since newer Groovy versions [don't provide a `groovy-all-$GROOVY_VERSION.jar` anymore](https://groovy-lang.org/releasenotes/groovy-2.5.html).
 Therefore, you will find the following Groovy-related libraries in the Camunda Platform 7.18 pre-packed distributions:

 * `groovy-$GROOVY_VERSION.jar`
 * `groovy-jsr223-$GROOVY_VERSION.jar`
 * `groovy-json-$GROOVY_VERSION.jar`
 * `groovy-xml-$GROOVY_VERSION.jar`
 * `groovy-templates-$GROOVY_VERSION.jar`
-* `groovy-datetime-$GROOVY_VERSION.jar`
-* `groovy-dateutil-$GROOVY_VERSION.jar`

 The `groovy` and `groovy-jsr-223` Groovy modules are required for correct operation of the Groovy script engine.
 Since the `groovy-all.jar` included a lot more than `groovy` and `groovy-jsr-223` modules, we decided to provide additional useful Groovy modules.